top of page

 Radiation

-In September 2021, Parker had aggressive surgery to remove the diseased areas.
-Post recovery, she spent over a month in New York City undergoing whole abdomen radiation at Memorial Sloan Kettering.
+In September 2021, Parker had aggressive surgery to again remove the diseased areas.

-Parker's first scan of 2022 occurred in January and showed no signs of visible disease or tumors.
-However, just over a month later, imaging would show multiple masses all measuring greater than 5CMs and all demonstrating aggressive growth rates.
+However, the elation was brief.
+Just over a month later, imaging would show multiple masses all measuring greater than 5CMs and all demonstrating aggressive growth rates.

 b6b539_e20b7582c507484abf69ed7731ee7061~mv2.jpg